ericsonga/APCSAReview/_sources/Unit4-Iteration/topic-4-3-strings-loops.rst

 |CodingEx| **Coding Exercise**

  The following code loops through a string replacing all 1's with l's.
 Trace through the code below with a partner and explain how it works on the given message.
 You can run it line by line in the |Java visualizer|.
-Note that indexOf here can work repeatedly to find the next occurence of a 1 because they are replaced as soon as they are found.
+Note that indexOf here can work repeatedly to find the next occurrence of a 1 because they are replaced as soon as they are found.
 Change the code to add code for a counter variable to count the number of 1's replaced in the message and print it out.
 Change the message to have more mistakes with 1's to test it.

 .. activecode:: lclw1
    :language: java